-In January 2005, Mestek announced its intention to distribute its equity ownership in our common stock to the Mestek shareholders.
-A registration statement for the Omega Flex common stock was filed with the Securities and Exchange Commission and the registration statement was declared effective on July 22, 2005.
+In January 2005, Mestek announced its intention to distribute its equity ownership in our common stock to Mestek shareholders.
+A registration statement for the Omega Flex common stock was filed with the Securities and Exchange Commission (the "SEC") and the registration statement was declared effective on July 22, 2005.
 The Company also listed its common stock on the NASDAQ National Market (now the NASDAQ Global Market) under the stock symbol "OFLX" and began public trading of the common stock on August 1, 2005.

-Over the years, most of the Company's business has been generated from Omega Flex, Inc., and concentrated in North America, but the Company also has foreign subsidiaries located in the U.K., which are largely focused on European and other international markets.
-The Company also has a local subsidiary which owns the Company's Exton, Pennsylvania real estate.
+Over the years, most of the Company's business has been concentrated in North America, but the Company also has foreign subsidiaries located in the U.K. and France, which are largely focused on European and other international markets.
+The Company also has a U.S. subsidiary which owns the Company's Exton, Pennsylvania real estate.